High-Speed Internet Services

 Affordability

-Policymakers and the private sector should actively work to narrow the significant gaps in adoption of high-speed internet.
+Policymakers and the private sector should actively work to narrow the significant gaps in the adoption of high-speed internet.
 They should address the digital divide among older adults, people of color, people with disabilities, people with low and moderate incomes, and residents of tribal areas.

 Internet providers should be encouraged to provide access to free or discounted devices and internet service for underserved populations, including older adults.

-Policymakers should promote increased competition to lower prices and increase quality and reliability.
+Policymakers should promote increased competition to lower prices and improve quality and reliability.
 Whenever possible, consumers should have the choice of competing providers, including municipal broadband and electric cooperatives.
 At a minimum, all consumers should have access to at least one provider.

 Consumers should be able to buy stand-alone high-speed internet service at affordable prices.